USF-HII/usf-hii.github.io/pages/hii-hpc.md

 - Every Thursday @ 10:00 AM EDT until 12:00 Noon EDT
   - Description: Updates to the Head Node (`hii.rc.usf.edu`) - SSH Logins and Screen/Tmux sessions _may_ be terminated but no Slurm jobs already submitted will be affected.
+A broadcast message will generally be sent to logged in users on Wednesday if a downtime is expected the following day.

 - Every Thursday @ 10:00 PM EDT until 06:00 AM EDT
   - Description: Updates to the Head Nodes and the Compute Nodes - Scheduled Slurm jobs _may_ be affected.